Today, I will present the first part of this series, Empowering a Relationship with Myself and with Other People

 What amplified my fear was the belief that the ONLY way that I could be OK with me and have a sense of security was to measure up to the expectations that were set for me.
 What made matters worse was that the bar of these expectations seemed to constantly move — depending upon who I as interacting with at the time and what mood they were experiencing.
 Because I based my sense of emotional, spiritual and physical well-being on my ability to meet these ever-changing spectrum of expectations I experienced a pervasive sense of insecurity.

-In the process I bought into the notion that I was also responsible for the emotional and spiritual well-being of individuals as they interacted with me.
+In the process, I bought into the notion that I was also responsible for the emotional and spiritual well-being of individuals as they interacted with me.
 Consequently, not only did I feel responsible for the expectations that God and other people had for me, but I also bought into the notion that I was responsible for their emotional reaction (s) to me.
 In my insecurity, I spent much of my time saying I was sorry for making them feel…

-What complicated matters for me was that because of the injury to my brain — which I did not know at the time — I had a difficult time adjusting to the unpredictable nature of unspecified expectations with the emotional fall out that ensued when I was unable to meet those demands.
+What complicated matters for me were that because of the injury to my brain — which I did not know at the time — I had a difficult time adjusting to the unpredictable nature of unspecified expectations with the emotional fallout that ensued when I was unable to meet those demands.
 I then discovered that although the bar of expectations kept moving I was still led to believe that it was my responsibility to be able to anticipate and then accurately respond to the expectation — whether direct or implied.

-Consequently, I remained in a state of hyper vigilance.
-In my hyper vigilance I remained in a state of pervasive anxiety as I attempted to control the uncontrollable.
-Through further examination I discovered that I was motivated by an ever present fear of emotional, spiritual and at times physical abandonment.
+Consequently, I remained in a state of hyper-vigilance.
+In my hyper-vigilance, I remained in a state of pervasive anxiety as I attempted to control the uncontrollable.
+Through further examination, I discovered that I was motivated by an ever-present fear of emotional, spiritual and at times physical abandonment.

 Through my ongoing awareness, I then discovered that the fear and anxiety that I experienced concerning abandonment confused all of my relationships.
 Instead of learning to cultivate my relationship — with God, myself and other people — I was on a crusade to make people OK with me — so that they would not leave me.
-I did so because I was convinced that if I made God and other people OK with me, then they would in turn make me OK with me.
+I did so because I was convinced that if I made God and other people OK with me, then they would, in turn, make me OK with me.

 In my awareness the obvious became apparent.
 I had no idea how to have a relationship with God, myself or other people.